kpannoni/kpannoni/README.md

 <h1 align="center">Hi 👋, I'm Katy Pannoni</h1>

-I'm a neuroscientist / data analyst / bioimage analyst with a PhD in Neuroscience, who just began a journey into machine learning.
+I'm a senior research scientist with a PhD in Neuroscience who just began a journey into machine learning.
+I graduated last year from a 6-month bootcamp on Machine Learning & AI from Fullstack academy.
+Here you'll find various coding projects, from machine learning to image processing to data analysis and plotting.
+My prefered language is Python, but I have some experience with R, MatLab and Mathematica.
-Currently working in the [Farris Lab](https://github.com/Farris-lab) at the Fralin Biomedical Research Institute as a Senior Research Associate.

-Note that a lot of the coding I do currently is not available in a public repository, as I'm typically analyzing data that hasn't been published yet.
+Note that some repositories are not public as they involve analyses and data that haven't been published yet.
-However, I do have a couple of public repositories available with published datasets or side projects.

 <h3 align="left">About Me:</h3>